Brigid of Kildare

-Some historians suggest that Brigid is a Christianization of the Celtic goddess, Bríd.
-St Brigid's feast day is 1 February, and traditionally it involves weaving Brigid's crosses and many other folk customs.
+Some historians suggest that Brigid is a Christianisation of the Celtic goddess Brigid.
+The saint's feast day is 1 February, and traditionally it involves weaving Brigid's crosses and many other folk customs.
 It was originally a pre-Christian festival called Imbolc, marking the beginning of spring.
-From 2023 it is a public holiday in the Republic of Ireland, the first named after a woman.
+Since 2023, it has been a public holiday in the Republic of Ireland.
 This feast day is shared by Dar Lugdach, who tradition says was her student, close companion, and successor.
-The occasion is marked on the first Monday on or after 1st February.